Bringing Back The Bluebird

 Garden birds who know how to attract blue birds to meet the exact needs of the birds can enjoy the benefits of the colorful and charismatic thrush all year round.
 Although all three species of bluebirds migrate, their range extends from the southern United States and Canada to Australia and New Zealand.
 There are three species of songbirds related to the blue bird: the red-legged thrushes, the black-eyed sparrows and the white-nose thrushes.
-Many backyard birds can attract blue birds during the season, but not all do.
+Many backyard birds can attract eastern blue birds during the season, but not all do.
 Many species of birds have lovely songs and lively plumage, but there is something about the bluebirds that inspires unparalleled joy and devotion among blue bird fans.
 Blue-blooded birds say they love their blue birds for their color, song and beauty.

 Unique Color and Song

 Each of the blue bird species has its own unique coloring and unique song and behavior.
 The color alone makes them desirable for beautiful backyards and many people love them for the beauty of their colors.
 Blue birds, who consider themselves to be harbingers of spring, not to mention monitor lizards, often nest in your house and do not even mind having their nesting boxes.
+Attract them with fountains and birdbaths.
 These seemingly carefree cousins of the American robins are associated with happiness, hope and good times through songs, poetry, film and literature.
 Although the bluebirds are externally similar to other birds of their species, such as robins, there is a clear size difference between the two birds.
-Although the colour pattern is similar, the female birds are less brightly coloured than the male, while the blue bird is about the same size as the male, but not nearly as bright as its male counterpart.
+Although the color pattern is similar, the female birds are less brightly colored than the male, while the blue bird is about the same size as the male, but not nearly as bright as its male counterpart.
 Blue birds can produce two to four breeds in a year, with a maximum of four breeds per year in some areas.
 In central Ohio, the tuft can attract a large number of people, from nesting boxes to birds of prey.
 We always try to find the best homes for one of these protected native species.
 Eastern bluebirds are cave nests and usually have two nests per year, and for each brood the same nest is often used.
 With the correct Nistbedingungen, they can nest in a Nistkasten, in a tree-cave or even at the ground.
 They rely on naturally occurring cavities in trees and other species that excavate tree vaults.
 Males attract females by carrying nest material in show caves as well as other nest materials such as eggs, feathers and other nest materials into the nest.
 Eastern bluebirds are suffering the loss of their breeding habitat on the US East Coast.
 The decline in the blue bird population is caused by the removal of nesting sites and the introduction of thousands of nesting boxes, which have been built in New York, New Jersey, California, Florida, Texas and other states, among others.
 A list of all nest box designs excluding starlings can be found at the link below.
 Eighty to five years of setting up thousands of these 'nesting boxes' appear to have had the negative effects.
 Although the pressure in Texas is not as drastic as in the Northeast, these beautiful members of the Thrush family still need a helping hand.
 They weigh about an ounce and can migrate from North America to South America at different times of the year, but their numbers have declined significantly in recent years.

 Spring and Summer